What Is Weatherization?

 Limitations: In some cases, we may not be able to provide some services because of structural deficiencies.

-To be eligible for the weatherization assistance program, a household’s income must be at or below 200% of Federal Poverty Level (see table below).
-These income levels are based on household income and household size.
+To be eligible for weatherization assistance, a household’s income must be at or below 200% of Federal Poverty Level.
+See the table below.
+The program bases these income levels on household income and household size.

 200% of Federal Poverty Level by Household Size